 The Carer’s Allowance is an allowance that you can claim if you care for someone for at least 35 hours each week.
 The person you care for doesn’t have to be a family member.

-To qualify, you need to earn less than £123 a week outside this allowance and after Income Tax, National Insurance, and expenses (both expenses related to your carer work and expenses for self-employment, etc.).
+The allowance is £67.25 per week and you can either be paid weekly, or every four weeks.
+To qualify, you need to earn less than £128 a week outside this allowance and after Income Tax, National Insurance, and expenses (both expenses related to your carer work and expenses for self-employment, etc.).